sarahlotspeich/MappingInRTutorial/README.md

 head(Medicare)
 ```

-##Getting colorful with choropleth maps
+## Getting colorful with choropleths

 A choropleth is a map that shades geographic areas (counties, census blocks, urban areas, etc.) by their relative levels of a given attribute.
 Across the United States, we can use a choropleth to examine the relative per capita Medicare reimbursements by state.
 To do so, we will be go back to our US States shapefile and use the `tidy()` function to transform it to a `ggplot`-friendly data frame.